Dante (bar): History

-The cafe opened in 1915 in an area with innumerous Italian immigrants; the period between 1900 and 1914 saw two million immigrants from Italy arrive in New York, about half of whom settled down in the city.
+The cafe opened in 1915 in an area with innumerous Italian immigrants; the period between 1900 and 1914 saw two million immigrants from Italy arrive in New York City, about half of whom settled down in the city.
 The earliest owners of the cafe are now unknown.
 Mario Flotta purchased the cafe in 1971.

 The bar is currently operated by co-owners, Linden Pride along with his wife Nathalie Hudson, both from Sydney, Australia, who married and settled in the West Village in 2013 and purchased the old Caffé Dante in 2015.
 With financial backing from James Symond and Sydney publican Chris Cheung.
 They added new pressed-tin ceilings, close in pattern to the original, new paint (originally dark green, repainted a brighter cream color), and brought pictures and a mirror from their home.
 Some photographs added show Caffe Dante in earlier years, including one of the former owner Mario Flotta.
 The bar retained an original Caffé Dante sign, hanging above Macdougal Street.